 - Payment service providers

 CaseNine has signed data processing agreements with (sub) processors.
 If possible, we use processors established within the EEA.
 You should be aware of the fact that your data may be transferred and otherwise processed to a location outside of the EEA.
 We will only transfer your data to third parties outside of the EEA, if the third party is located in a country that's considered "adequate" by the EC and/or if there is a Privacy Shield.

-CaseNine has implemented a variety of technical and organisational security measures to prevent unauthorised access of your personal data.
+CaseNine has implemented a variety of technical and organizational security measures to prevent unauthorized access of your personal data.

 We have taken the following measures to protect the safety of your data:

 - Access to personal data is protected with a username and password